BoevaLab/CanSig/docs/preprocessing.rst

 .. important:: CanSig always expects raw counts (not log library size normalized) as input.

-Each cell in the AnnData objects has to have a cell type annotation stored in .obs[celltype_column].
+Each cell in the AnnData objects has to have a cell type annotation stored in `adata.obs[celltype_column]`.
 The gene order file is expected to be a DataFrame that contains as index the gene names and three columns: chromosome, start and end.
 The chromosome needs to be formatted as "chr<number of the chromosome>".

 .. code-block:: python
-    print(gene_order.head())
+    print(gene_order.head(2))
                 chromosome   start     end
     MIR1302-9.3        chr1   29554   31109
     FAM87B             chr1  752751  755214

-    LINC00115          chr1  761586  762902
-    FAM41C             chr1  803451  812283
-    SAMD11             chr1  860260  879955
-Lastly, the key of the scoring_dict indicates into which column of .obs the score will be saved and the value should be a list of genes used for scoring.
+Lastly, the key of the scoring_dict indicates into which column of `adata.obs` the score will be saved and the value should be a list of genes used for scoring.

 .. code-block:: python
     print(scoring_dict)